The many faces and roles of a manager

 When helping their team, the Wise One defaults into coaching mode.
 At LIfeLabs Learning, we have noticed that the best managers know how to structure a coaching conversation to get results in a timely manner.
 They use open-ended questions to bring their team members to a place of clarity and action.

-We have boiled the coaching process down to four fundamental categories that we call the SOON Funnel: questions around success, obstacles, options, and next steps.
+We have simplified the coaching process into four fundamental categories, which we call the SOON Funnel: questions about success, obstacles, options, and next steps.

 The Safety Net